-15 V. Conclusion and Recommendations
+Conclusion and Recommendations

 Although relocated residents mention challenges in adjusting to new ways of life, the study results suggested a general sense of pride and excitement concerning establishment of UGHE's Butaro campus.
 Findings highlight future opportunities for collaboration and growth.
-Specifically, Butaro residents generating initiatives, local employment, and general investments in Butaro's overall economic growth and development.
+Specifically, Butaro residents expressed interest in health education, incomegenerating initiatives, local employment, and general investments in Butaro's overall economic growth and development.